 [The Internet has provided all of us with limitless new opportunities to share information and experiences.
-In the martial arts field one of the most venerable of these is the iaido-l e-mail list (information on how to join up is here).
+In the martial arts field one of the most venerable of these is the iaido-l e-mail list.
 Although the primary focus of this gathering of e-mail pals is Japanese sword-drawing arts, discussions cover all aspects of Japanese swordsmanship, ancient and modern.
-Recently, a discussion on the various “lines” of Katori Shinto-ryu instruction prompted the following post from Dr. Karl Friday.
+A discussion on the various “lines” of Katori Shinto-ryu instruction prompted the following post from Dr. Karl Friday.
 It is one of the best explanations of the importance of legitimate authorization for koryu instructors that I’ve run across, so I am delighted to present it to you here.–DS]

 I’ve been following the discussion of the issue of authorized vs. unsanctioned instruction in koryu arts, specifically with respect to the Katori Shintô-ryû, with some interest.
 This is a topic that reaches well beyond the particulars of the TSKSR and the individuals involved, and in many respects speaks to the heart of what koryû bugei is and isn’t.